torognes/vsearch/README.md

 **Search speed:** The speed of VSEARCH searches appears to be somewhat faster than USEARCH when USEARCH is run without the `--fulldp` option.
 When USEARCH is run with the `--fulldp` option, VSEARCH may be considerable faster, but it depends on the options and sequences used.

 For the accuracy assessment searches in Rfam 11.0 with 100 replicates of the query sequences, VSEARCH needed 46 seconds, whereas USEARCH needed 60 seconds without the `--fulldp` option and 70 seconds with `--fulldp`.
-This includes time for loading, masking and indexing the database (about 2 secs for VSEARCH, 5 secs for USEARCH).
+This includes time for loading, masking and indexing the database (about 2 seconds for VSEARCH, 5 seconds for USEARCH).
 The measurements were made on a Apple MacBook Pro Retina 2013 with four 2.3GHz Intel Core i7 cores (8 virtual cores) using the default number of threads (8).

 **Memory:** VSEARCH is a 64-bit program and supports very large databases if you have enough memory.
 Search and clustering might use a lot of memory, especially if run with many threads.
 Memory usage has not been compared with USEARCH yet.